magneticio/vamp.io/content/documentation/api/v9.9.9/api-blueprints.md

 ## Update blueprint

-Updates the content of a specific blueprint.
+Update the content of a stored blueprint.

 ### Request